High Point Road Bridge Replacement

 Traffic impacts -

-- High Point Road remains closed, with traffic utilizing posted detour
+- High Point Road REMAINS CLOSED to traffic

 The proposed project is a Wisconsin DOT bridge replacement project that will replace the existing bridge carrying High Point Road over US 12/14 (West Beltline Highway) and reconstruct 0.26 miles of High Point Road between Goldenrod Lane and D’onofrio Drive.
 High Point Road will be widened to accommodate two lanes of traffic plus a bike lane in each direction.
 Sidewalk will be constructed along both sides of High Point Road, including the west side of the road between the bridge and D’onofrio Drive where none currently exists.